 Mark began his police career in 1993 joining Greater Manchester Police (GMP) and was initially posted to Salford.

-Throughout his career, he has performed both investigative and uniform roles at each rank, up to Superintendent, including leading a syndicate on the GMP Major Investigation Team and as Head of Investigations at the North West Counter Terrorism Unit.
-He was part of the review team looking at the serial killer Harold Shipman and a hostage negotiator.
+Throughout his career, he has performed both investigative and uniform roles at each rank, up to Superintendent, including leading a syndicate on the GMP Major Investigation Team and as Head of Investigations at the North West Counter Terrorism Unit (CTU) during which time he was awarded three commendations from the Director of the FBI.
+He was part of the review team looking at the serial killer Harold Shipman, a hostage negotiator and received a Chief Constable’s commendation for his role as a test purchaser tackling drug dealing in Moss Side.
+Whilst in the CTU, Mark completed the prestigious international Leadership in Counter Terrorism programme.

 A key achievement for Mark while at GMP was his collaboration with Trafford Local Authority, which led to significant reductions in crime and anti-social behaviour, and innovative ways of tackling organised crime.
 This problem solving approach was recognised at the prestigious “Goldstein Awards”.

-Mark is a public order and firearms strategic commander and was in charge of the tactical response to the 2011 riots in Manchester and Salford, for which he was Silver Commander.
+Mark is a public order and firearms strategic commander and was in charge of the tactical response to the 2011 riots in Manchester and Salford, for which he was Silver Commander and was regularly deployed as the Head of Delegation when England played abroad.

 In this role, Mark was the North West lead on public order and became the National Lead for football policing, a position he retains to this day.